 \subsection{Training Strategy}

-To achieve optimal model performance, it is essential to first balance the data accurately and then strategically divide them for training and testing.
-The overall procress of training the proposed network and automatic sleep staging has been described in Algorithm \ref{algo_proposed_workflow}.
-In our experiments, we used a random seed value of 13 to ensure reproducibility.
-Model training involved a 10-fold stratified cross-validation across all datasets.
-We split the datasets into training and testing sets with an 80:20 ratio to evaluate the model's performance on new, unseen data.
-The model was trained using sparse categorical cross entropy as the loss function.
-Training was carried out over 200 epochs using the Adam Optimizer with a learning rate of 0.001.
-During training, an early stopping mechanism was used with a patience threshold of 15, monitoring validation accuracy in maximum mode.
+To achieve optimal model performance, it is essential to accurately balance the data and strategically divide them for training and testing.
+In our experiments, we used a random seed value of 13 to ensure the reproducibility of the results.
+The model training involved 10-fold stratified cross-validation across all datasets.
+We split the datasets into training and testing sets with an 80:20 ratio to evaluate the model performance on new, unseen data.
+The model was trained using sparse categorical cross-entropy as the loss function.
+Training was performed over 200 epochs using the Adam Optimizer with a learning rate of 0.001.
+During training, an early stopping mechanism was used with a patience threshold of 15, monitoring the validation accuracy in maximum mode.
+The overall process of training the proposed network and automatic sleep staging is described in Algorithm \ref{algo_proposed_workflow}.